Naturally Beautiful Hair Treatments Using Items In Your Kitchen and Garden

 Achieving beautiful hair is easy and you can do this yourself.
 Basically the same rules for skin care will apply to hair care because the hair is a part of the skin.

 Dry hair causes split ends and breakage.
 If you have dry skin it's most likely that you will have dry hair.
-Like wise oily skin brings greasy hair.
+Likewise oily skin brings greasy hair.
 Just like your skin your hair needs balance to be healthy.

 I will give you a few tips on how to treat your hair from the kitchen and garden when money is short.

-Good old Olive Oil
+Good old olive oil

 Dry hair?